 Above the lion is a sun, emanating orange and yellow rays.
 This adds to the sense of pride we already associate with lions.
 On the lion’s forehead is a lemniscate, enhanced with orange and yellow.
 This shows a broad scope of infinite energy.

 I tend to draw comparisons between Strength and The Chariot as they show variations on a similar theme.
 The Chariot shows more of a firm-hand control, Strength shows more of a patient mastery.
 The Wild Unknown does a magnificent job portraying the traits that we have come to associate with the Strength card.

 Strength Tarot Card Meanings in General

 Traditional depictions show a woman leaning down towards a lion.
-The woman cradles the lion’s jaw with her hands, gently pursuading the creature to coopoerate.
+The woman cradles the lion’s jaw with her hands, gently persuading the creature to cooperate.
 Instead of exerting a copious amount of energy trying to force the lion to do something, she knows her energy will be better spend if she remains calm.

 Strength reminds you that sometimes you must play the long game.
 Meaningful changes take time.
 You need to have the patience to hold space for others.
 You need to have the courage to face challenges.
 And you must have the fortitude to keep showing up no matter what setbacks you encounter.